mozilla/foundation-security-advisories/README.md

 be named in the pattern `announce/YYYY/mfsaYYYY-XX.md` where `YYYY` is the 4 digit year, and `XX` is the next in the sequence.
 Once the file is created some data about the file should be added to the [Front Matter](http://jekyllrb.com/docs/frontmatter/).
-Front Matter is [YAML](http://yaml.org/spec/1.1/) encoded data surrounded by lines containing 3 dashes.
+Front Matter is [YAML](http://yaml.org/spec/1.1/) encoded data surrounded by lines consisting of 3 dashes.
 Then the Markdown content can be added below the Front Matter.
 For example:

 ```markdown